CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 weight: 810
 toc: 3
 ---
 BGP is the routing protocol that runs the Internet.
+It manages how packets get routed from network to network by exchanging routing and reachability information.

-It is an increasingly popular protocol for use in the data center as it lends itself well to the rich interconnections in a Clos topology.
-BGP:
+BGP is an increasingly popular protocol for use in the data center as it lends itself well to the rich interconnections in a Clos topology.

-- Does not require the routing state to be periodically refreshed, unlike OSPF.
-- Is less chatty than its link-state siblings.
-For example, a link or node transition can result in a bestpath change, causing BGP to send updates.
-- Is multi-protocol and extensible.
-- Has many robust vendor implementations.
-- Is very mature as a protocol and comes with many years of operational experience.

 ## How does BGP Work?

-Intro
+BGP directs packets between autonomous systems (AS), which are a set of routers under a common administration.
+Each router maintains a routing table that controls how packets are forwarded.
+The BGP process on the router generates information in the routing table based on information coming from other routers and from information in the BGP routing information base (RIB).
+The RIB is a database that stores routes and continually updates the routing table as changes occur.

 ### Autonomous System

-An {{<exlink url="https://en.wikipedia.org/wiki/Autonomous_System_%28Internet%29" text="autonomous system">}} is defined as a set of routers under a common administration.
 Because BGP was originally designed to peer between independently managed enterprises and/or service providers, each such enterprise is treated as an autonomous system, responsible for a set of network addresses.
-Each such autonomous system is given a unique number called an *autonomous* *system number* (ASN).
+Each such autonomous system is given a unique number called an *autonomous system number* (ASN).
 ASNs are handed out by a central authority (ICANN); however, ASNs between 64512 and 65535 are reserved for private use.
 Using BGP within the data center relies on either using this number space or using the single ASN you own.

 The ASN is central to how BGP builds a forwarding topology.
 A BGP route advertisement carries  with it not only the ASN of the originator, but also the list of ASNs that this route advertisement passes through.
 When forwarding a route advertisement, a BGP speaker adds itself to this list.
 This list of ASNs is called the *AS path*.
 BGP uses the AS path to detect and avoid loops.